Gabriel Jesus: Manchester City

 On 23 April 2022, Jesus scored four goals in a 5–1 home win over Watford, sealing his first Premier League hat-trick.

 Arsenal

 On 4 July 2022, Jesus signed a long-term contract with Arsenal, and was assigned the number 9 shirt.
 The fee and the duration of the contract were undisclosed, yet it was reported the Brazilian signed a five-year contract on a £45 million deal.
 On 5 August, he made his club debut in a 2–0 away win against Crystal Palace in the Premier League.
 On 13 August, in his second match and first at the Emirates, he scored his first and second competitive goals for the club against Leicester City and also provided two assists in a 4–2 win.
+On 31 August, Jesus scored Arsenal's first goal in a 2–1 home win over Aston Villa, helping to maintain their 100% win rate from their opening five matches of the season.
+He was later voted as Arsenal's Player of the Month for August 2022.
+On 1 October, Jesus played in his first North London derby, and scored from close-range as the Gunners won 3–1 against rivals Tottenham Hotspur.

-On 12 March 2023, he made his first appearance since recovering from the knee injury he sustained in the 2022 FIFA World Cup, replacing Leandro Trossard in the 77th minute of Arsenal's win at Fulham.
+On 12 March 2023, he made his first appearance since recovering from the knee injury he sustained in the 2022 FIFA World Cup, replacing Leandro Trossard in the 77th minute of Arsenal's 3–0 win at Fulham.
+He scored twice in Arsenal's 4–1 win against Leeds United on 1 April, his first goals since recovering from his injury.
+He finished his first season with 11 goals and six assists in all competitions.

+On 3 September 2023, Jesus scored his first goal of the 2023–24 season in a 3–1 victory over Manchester United, netting Arsenal's third late in stoppage time.
+On 20 September, Jesus scored in a 4–0 win against PSV Eindhoven in the Champions League, as Arsenal made their return to the competition after a six-year absence.
+He then scored in Arsenal's 2–1 loss to Lens and then again in Arsenal's 2–1 win against Sevilla to become the first Arsenal player to score three goals in his first three consecutive matches in the Champions League since Marouane Chamakh in 2011.

+Jesus scored his first goal of the 2024–25 season on 30 October 2024, opening the scoring in Arsenal's 3–0 win at Preston in the fourth round of the Carabao Cup.
+On 18 December 2024, Jesus scored his first hat-trick for Arsenal, scoring all 3 goals in a 3–2 win over Crystal Palace in the Carabao Cup quarter-final.
+On 12 January 2025, he sustained an ACL injury during a FA Cup match against Manchester United which would sideline him for the rest of the season.
+In September that year, he was left out of the team's squad for the 2025–26 Champions League season.